The Type of Corrections You Can Make

 Witnessing the Correction

-You should arrange an appointment if the correction to a death registration is being made at your register office.
-You will then be able to witness the correction and sign the note made in margin of the death register.
+You should arrange an appointment if the correction to a birth registration is being made at your register office.
+You will then be able to witness the correction and sign the note made in margin of the birth register.

 The process differs if you are applying to the General Register Office.
 You should state that you want to witness the correction on the application form instead.